raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 Converting a polyadic function into a nested series of unary functions is called **currying**, after Haskell Curry, who popularized the technique.
 He actually rediscovered the combinatory logic work of [Moses Schönfinkel][moses], so we could easily call it "schönfinkeling."[^birds]

 [moses]: https://en.wikipedia.org/wiki/Moses_Schönfinkel
-[^birds]: When Raymond Smullyan wrote his seminal introduction to combinatory logic, he called it "To Mock a Mockingbird" and used forests of birds as his central metaphor to pay tribute to Schönfinkel, whose name means "Beautiful Bird" in German.
+[^birds]: When Raymond Smullyan wrote his seminal introduction to combinatory logic, he called it "To Mock a Mockingbird" and used forests of birds as his central metaphor to pay tribute to Schönfinkel.
+Schön means "beautiful" and Fink means "finch" in German, although Finkl may be Yiddish for "sparkle."
+So his name may mean "beautiful finch," or it may mean "beautiful sparkle."

 Our `rightmostCurry` function curries any binary function into a chain of unary functions starting with the second argument.
 This is a "rightmost" curry because it starts at the right.